For1207/Git-Repos/README.md

 # Memory Game

-This project is an electronic version of well known card game "Concentration"
+This project is an electronic version of a well-known card game "Concentration"

 [Wikipedia](https://en.wikipedia.org/wiki/Concentration_(card_game)) gives the following definition: